U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 “Is the source of truth for the state the server or the client?”

-"What numbers should be used to define performance?"
+“What numbers should define performance?”

 This course does not make you memorize difficult theories first.